 Masibambane College is situated in Orange Farm, an enormous township situated about 50km south of Johannesburg, South Africa.

 When Education Africa approached Walter Sisulu for his advice on where to build a new school, the late African National Congress veteran did not hesitate to suggest that it be built in Orange Farm, an informal settlement plagued at the time by massive illiteracy and unemployment.
 Orange Farm was once considered to be the dumping ground for the unwanted, poverty-stricken masses of South Africa, and is thus situated in an extremely impoverished environment.
 Thomas Zilk from Austrian Airlines was responsible for introducing the City of Vienna to Education Africa.
-Education Africa then approached St John’s College to assist us in getting Masibambane College up and running and more recently, St John’s approached the Anglican Church to participate as well.
+Education Africa then approached St John’s College to assist us in getting Masibambane College up and running, and St John’s approached the Anglican Church to participate as well.

 St John’s College ensures project long-term educational growth through the establishment and maintenance of high academic standards.

 The Anglican Church represents the religious denomination.
-It should be noted though that the school is open to all religious denominations
+It should be noted though that the school is open to all religious denominations.

-Far from relying solely on outside donors and assistance to build the college into what it is today, Masibambane College has established itself as a centre of educational excellence and an invaluable asset to the Orange Farm community through the hard work and commitment of the staff, School Council and the hope and enthusiasm of the eager learners, who recognise the value of a quality education.
+Masibambane College has established itself as a centre of educational excellence and an invaluable asset to the Orange Farm community through the hard work and commitment of the staff, School Council and the hope and enthusiasm of the eager learners, who recognise the value of a quality education.
 It has also shown that good, quality educational institutions can be built and run effectively in poor communities.

 Today, the school provides quality education to many children and rewarding employment to many adults in the community.
 Masibambane College stands proudly as a true testament to what can be achieved in even the most trying circumstances when people come together to benefit the whole community.